technoweenie/technoweenie.github.com/_posts/2014/2014-9-1-weather-light.md

 2. A few defined helper functions.
 3. A list of temperatures and their HSL values.
 4. Running code that gets the temperature and sets the light.

+You'll likely find yourself bouncing around as you write the various sections.

 ## Step 1: Get the temperature